Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Classes/README.md

 class EmailService      // Only sends emails class UserService       // Orchestrates the process
 ```
-Each class has one clear purpose and can evolve independently.
+**Benefit:** Each class has one clear purpose and can evolve independently.

 ### Rich Domain Model
 ```csharp